It’s harder to control spending in our modern world than it was 20 years ago.

 You can increase your financial literacy by setting financial goals and putting your money on the line to meet these goals.
 With a clear “why” behind your financial actions, you will be more likely to control spending.

-7. Material Wealth Is A Cultural Success Measure
+7. Material Wealth As a Cultural Success Measure

-We live in a culture that values material goods to reflect status and success.
+You and I both live in a culture that uses material goods to measure status and success.
 This has been the case in most human cultures.

 This societal value system makes it hard to control spending.
-I think it’s hardest when we place our identity on the goods we own.
-It can cause an endless cycle of chasing “more”, where we never have “enough”.
+I think it’s hardest when you place your identity on the goods you own.
+It can cause an endless cycle of chasing “more”, where you never have “enough”.

-Assume Fred has the nicest house and the best car in the neighborhood.
-Now his neighbor gets a promotion or a new job and buys a nicer car.
+Assume Fred has the most excellent house and the best car in the neighborhood.
+Now his neighbour gets a promotion or a new job and buys a nicer car.
 Fred suddenly doesn’t feel so good.

-Fred feels deep urges to spend more to “one-up” his neighbor.
-Not only is it harder for Fred to control spending, but his identity can be shattered by external actions.
-The natural and endless “rat race” is clear.
+Fred feels deep urges to spend more to “one-up” his neighbour.
+Not only is it harder for Fred to control spending, but external factors can shatter his identity.

 Control Spending By Going Against The Grain